Capital Gains Tax Rates 2026: What Changed

 Crypto and NFT Capital Gains in 2026

-- Hold crypto or NFTs more than one year before selling: long-term rates apply (0%, 15%, 20%)
+- Held over one year: long-term rates apply (0%, 15%, 20%)

-- Using crypto to buy goods or services triggers a gain/loss calculation
+- Spending crypto triggers a gain/loss calculation

 Strategies to Reduce Your Capital Gains Tax Bill